 The monument was the first known public monument in Montréal.
 Despite being erected earlier in the year, it wasn’t dedicated until Oct.
 7, 1773.

-Two years later, on May 1, 1775, the bust was found defaced in an attempt to denounce the Quebec Act, which guaranteed the use of French language across the land.
-The culprit was never found, and the bust disappeared soon after, during the American invasion of Montreal (November 1775-June 1776) and was found several years later at the bottom of a well in the Place d’Armes.
+Two years later, on May 1, 1775, the bust was found defaced in an attempt to denounce the Québec Act, which guaranteed the use of French language across the land.
+The culprit was never found, and the bust then disappeared during the U.S. invasion of Montréal that took place between November 1775 and June 1776.

 In 2012, the Royal Canadian Mint commemorated King George III and his iconic “Peace Medal,” which were given to First Nations chiefs dating back to the 17th century, with a one-kilogram Fine silver coin.

 The Mint’s 2012 Peace Medal coin is composed of 99.99 per cent Fine silver and has a face value of $250.
 Its design features both the reverse and obverse sides of the King George III Peace Medal, including the young, armoured bust of King George III wearing the ribbon of the Order of the Garter.
 To his right is the Arms of George III, which appeared on the reverse of the peace medals during the War of 1812.
-Beneath the Coat of Arms is a ribbon bearing the royal motto, “Dieu, et Mon Droit” (God and My Right) flanked by the symbolic rose and thistle of British monarchy.
+Beneath the Coat of Arms is a ribbon bearing the royal motto, “Dieu, et Mon Droit” (“God and My Right”) flanked by the symbolic rose and thistle of the British monarchy.

-The coin has a weight of 1,000 grams, a diameter of 102.1 mm, and a limited mintage of 600.
+The coin has a weight of 1,000 grams, a diameter of 102.1 millimetres and a mintage of 600 pieces.